ISSN 1016-5169 | E-ISSN 1308-4488

 pdf

-Skeletal Muscle Strength and Waist-Height Ratio Serve as Partial Mediators in the Relationship between Muscle Mass and Exercise Capacity in Individuals with Heart Failure: A Mediation Analysis [Turk Kardiyol Dern Ars]
+Skeletal Muscle Strength and Waist-to-Height Ratio Serve as Partial Mediators in the Relationship Between Muscle Mass and Exercise Capacity in Individuals with Heart Failure: A Mediation Analysis-Uncorrected Proof [Turk Kardiyol Dern Ars]

 Turk Kardiyol Dern Ars.
 Ahead of Print: TKDA-12361 | DOI: 10.5543/tkda.2026.12361

-Skeletal Muscle Strength and Waist-Height Ratio Serve as Partial Mediators in the Relationship between Muscle Mass and Exercise Capacity in Individuals with Heart Failure: A Mediation Analysis
+Skeletal Muscle Strength and Waist-to-Height Ratio Serve as Partial Mediators in the Relationship Between Muscle Mass and Exercise Capacity in Individuals with Heart Failure: A Mediation Analysis-Uncorrected Proof

 Habibe Durdu1, Pınar Merç2, Ertan Aydın3, Rengin Demir4